 Doors were reviewed and found to be in working order.
 Lights appeared to be in normal condition: not all lights were tested.
 Exterior outlets tested were in normal working order.
-East garage door opener was not tested as it was unplugged at the time of the inspection.
+Garage entry door opens into the basement onto steps without a landing, this can be a trip hazard, consideration into changing the swing of the door is advised.